tinwilai/snowy_web/README.md

 The Dart source codes are in the `lib` folder.\
 The build files are in the `build/web` folder.\
-The build command is `flutter build web --base-href /snowy_web/build/web/` to set base for hrefs in html to the build folder not the root of github pages.[^3]
+The build command is `flutter build web --base-href /snowy_web/` to set base for hrefs in html to the repository root folder not the root of the github pages.[^3]

 ---